yazzou/wordpress-toolbox/README.md

 #### [The WordPress Template Hierarchy](https://wphierarchy.com/)

 This is a useful visualization of how [Wordpress decides which template to use](https://developer.wordpress.org/themes/basics/template-hierarchy) when displaying content on your site.
 Could work as a poster!

-## Wordpress limitations about which I found the hard way

-[Moved to its own separate page](./bugs.md), as they seem to be piling up these days...

 ## Miscellaneous tips